What KPMG and Anthropic Just Proved About AI Agents in Professional Services

 | Internal AI expertise | Full AI & Data Labs teams | Typically none |

-| Entry cost | Enterprise contract | $7,500-$25,000 build + monthly operations |
+| Entry cost | Enterprise contract | $7,500-$15,000 per-agent build + monthly operations |

 Not sure where AI fits in your operations?

-The functions KPMG is automating — regulatory monitoring, document review, client workflow management, reporting — are structurally identical to the operational bottlenecks in a 10-person professional services firm.
+The functions KPMG is automating — regulatory monitoring, document review, client workflow management, reporting — are structurally identical to the operational bottlenecks in a boutique professional services firm.
 The volume is smaller.
 The structure is the same.

-A 10-person accounting firm handling SR&ED tax credit claims spends 15-20 hours per client project on eligibility assessment, documentation review, and application drafting.
+An independent accounting firm handling SR&ED tax credit claims spends 15-20 hours per client project on eligibility assessment, documentation review, and application drafting.
 The bottleneck is not expertise — the staff has it.
 The bottleneck is the unstructured transfer between steps: client intake to technical review to CRA format to deadline tracking.

 An agent configured to handle intake classification, documentation extraction, and first-draft application completion reduces that 15-20 hour workflow to 4-6 hours of review and approval.
 The firm processes more claims without adding staff.